Skip to content

 Your Full Guide to Visit 20 Places in Turkey

 The Dolmabahce Palace is located in Istanbul.
-It was built by Sultan Abdulmecid I in 1854, and it became the main residence of the sultans replacing the Topkapi Palace.
+It was built by Sultan Abdulmecid I in 1854 and became the main residence of the Sultans, replacing the Topkapi Palace.
 It was also used as an official residence at the time of the foundation of the Turkish Republic, and the gardens are full of fountains, blooming flowers, and ornamental basins.

-When you enter the palace, you will see a mixture of Rococo, Ottoman, Neoclassical, and Baroque elements with crystal chandeliers, French-style furnishings, and also many other things.
+When you enter the palace, you will see a mixture of Rococo, Ottoman, Neoclassical, and Baroque elements, including crystal chandeliers, French-style furnishings, and many other things.

 Galata Tower